 United are one of the biggest sports clubs on the planet, but it’s clear their star has fallen in the last few years.
-They find themselves as big underdogs in the clash with Paris Saint Germain, priced at 3/1 (Bet365) to get through to the next round.
+They find themselves as big underdogs in the clash with Paris Saint Germain to get through to the next round.
 However, things seem to have brightened up at Old Trafford since the appointment of Ole Gunnar Solskjaer.
 The Norwegian, a Champions League winner in 1999, has loosened the shackles on Paul Pogba, Marcus Rashford and Anthony Martial, with United scoring 12 goals in Solskjaer’s first three games in charge.

-The latest Champions League betting from most top bookies sees United at 40/1, with PSG at 7/1.
-Roberto Di Matteo showed in 2012 that a caretaker manager can upset the odds and the pundits by delivering the Champions League to Chelsea, after being appointed in similar circumstances to Solskjaer.
+Roberto Di Matteo showed in 2012 that a caretaker manager can upset teams and the pundits by delivering the Champions League to Chelsea, after being appointed in similar circumstances to Solskjaer.
 If United continue with the same trajectory, PSG and the rest of the Europe could be in for a big shock.

 The Ajax management may have winced when they were paired with Real Madrid in the Last 16 of the Champions League.
 However, the Dutch side will be quietly confident of springing a surprise on the holders and 13-time champions, who have had lots of issues this season.
 Ajax have scored an incredible 60 goals in just 17 league games this season and will not be overawed by hosting the champions.

-It might be a stretch to say that Ajax can win the trophy they last held in 1995 – they are a whopping 100/1 with Betfair to do so – but they have the technical ability and skills to upset Los Blancos.
-10/3 odds are cited by William Hill for Ajax to progress to the quarter-finals.
+It might be a stretch to say that Ajax can win the trophy they last held in 1995.
 Coach Erik ten Hag looks to be building a brilliant team in Amsterdam, and Real Madrid could pay the penalty.

 Borussia Dortmund and Tottenham: